Borrow Money Without Going Broke

 Make Sure It Makes Sense

 The first step is to make sure that borrowing is actually the right choice.
-If you’ve heard of “good debt” and “bad debt” you’re familiar with the concept: good debt pays for things that provide long-term value and possibly even gain value over time, and bad debt pays for current consumption.
+If you’ve heard of “good debt” and “bad debt” you’re familiar with the concept: good debt pays for things that provide long-term value and possibly even gain value over time.
+Bad debt pays for current consumption, assets that depreciate in value too fast like new cars, or risky assets, or investments that might lose their full value or not generate enough to cover the principal and the cost of debt.

 Examples of good debt include: